-VDH intends to provide approximately \$20.4 million in DWSRF construction funds (from the 2015 cap grant, state match, and repaid interest and principal - see Attachment 4).
-The PPL (Attachment 1) identifies the VDH construction projects to receive dollars for funding in priority order (VDH has offered funding to Projects 1 through 39), with funding breakdowns and other relevant project information.
-The \$20.4 million in funding currently represents priority projects 1 through 34.
-The current PPL reflects \$37.6 million in funding assistance offered; however, this total will be adjusted by VDH based on EPA funding, applicant responses, project readiness in accordance with DWSRF criteria, changes in project scope, and/or actual construction bid results.
+VDH intends to provide approximately \$20.5 million in DWSRF construction funds (from the 2016) cap grant, state match, and repaid interest and principal - see Attachment 4).
+The PPL (Attachment 1) identifies the VDH construction projects to receive dollars for funding in priority order (VDH has offered funding to Projects 1 through 25), with funding breakdowns and other relevant project information.
+The \$20.5 million in funding currently represents priority projects 1 through 23, with partial funding of project 24.
+Project 25 is a request for a rate reduction of an existing DWSRF loan and will not incur any project funds.
+The current PPL reflects \$27.5 million in funding assistance offered; however, this total will be adjusted by VDH based on EPA funding, applicant responses, project readiness in accordance with DWSRF criteria, changes in project scope, and/or actual construction bid results.
 VDH will utilize available SRF funds from prior year grant awards or repayment funds should any additional funds be required.
-The Comprehensive Project List (Attachment 1-Projects 1 through 46) represents approximately \$40.8 million in total funding requested and details all projects submitted during this state application process and the current status of the project.
-If additional funds become available, VDH will continue down the list to fund eligible projects in priority order.
+The Comprehensive Project List (Attachment 1-Projects 1 through 27) represents approximately \$28.7 million in total funding requested and details all projects submitted during this state application process and the current status of the project.
+If additional funds become available, VDH will continue down the list to fund eligible and complete project applications in priority order.
+If the list is exhausted VDH may consider funding project applications from prior years.